himsx/git-assignment/tutorials.md

 ##Echefulachi Njoku:
 Very insightful tutorials!
 I gained an understanding of cloning with SSH, making changes to an existing repository without affecting the original (forking), managing files, creating commits, and using push and pull commands.

+---
+##Md.
+Hefzul Bari:
+[Git Immersion](https://gitimmersion.com/lab_01.html) is a well-structured tutorial for learning Github, especially, for the beginners.
+I really found it very clear and easy to follow and learnt the git commands by completing the exercises.